lclem/logic_course/docs/labs/task01_FAQ.md

 Q. Are we allowed to use multi-threading in our solution?

-A. Yes, however it is neither necessary nor sufficient to solve the task.
+A. Yes, however using multi-threading is neither necessary nor sufficient to solve the task.

 ***